ucx

 Note

-You may provide NULL as argument for space.
+You may provide NULL as the argument for space.
 Then this function will allocate the space and enforce the CX_BUFFER_FREE_CONTENTS flag.

 Parameters